adishourya/VIT_FER2013/Computer Vision Assignment 2.md

 ```

 * Note how the accuracy of a shallow transformer (significantly higher number of parameters compared to CNN) produces worse result. which is to be expected.
-* This looks like its improving but even after 10 epochs the model is still confidently wrong.
+* This looks like its improving but even after 10 epochs the model is still ==confidently wrong.==

 ```python
 # if we were to assume the model is predicting randomly from a uniform distribution